Redressing Future Intangible Losses

 Date Written: August 3, 2019

-Prominent scholars argue that tort law redresses only those things that people had before they were (wrongfully) injured.
-This view holds that tort remedies are for harms to the house the plaintiff already lives in, or the work she already does, or the child she already has—but not the bigger house or better work or would-be child she dreams of.
-Professors John Gardner, Greg Keating, Arthur Ripstein, and Seana Shiffrin all subscribe to some version of this account, which reflects a moral and legal priority of existing losses over future ones.
-Psychological studies of “loss aversion” and “prospect theory” bolster this sense that it is worse to have something taken away that was previously yours than it is to be deprived of that very same thing you reasonably counted on getting, but did not have yet.
+Prominent scholars argue that torts is just for the loss of things you had before you were wrongfully injured.
+According to this view, tort law remedies the loss of a house you already live in, or health you already enjoy, or child you already have—but not the loss of a bigger house or better health or child you hope for, but do not have yet.
+John Gardner, Greg Keating, Arthur Ripstein, and Seana Shiffrin all subscribe to some version of this account.
+It reflects a familiar legal priority of existing losses over future ones, and relies on psychology principles of loss aversion and prospect theory to support the sense that it is worse to have something taken away from you when that thing—your house or health or child—was already yours, than it is to be deprived of that very same thing if you did not quite have it yet.

 Keywords: Tort Law, Harms, Benefits, Personality Torts, Medical Malpractice, Emotional Distress, Intangible Loss, Loss of Chance Doctrine, Reproductive Injuries, Fetal Personhood, Adoption, Genetic Affinity